Play this article via Text To Speech

 LD – Lightning Deal

-A type of promotion on Amazon which is offered in a limited quantity for a short period of time.
-LD offers are available one per customer until either the deal’s promotion period ends or all the available inventory is claimed.
+Lightning deal is a type of promotion on Amazon.
+LDs are offered in a limited quantity for a short period of time.
+These are available one per customer until either the deal’s promotion period ends or all the available inventory is claimed.

 LSA – Latent Semantics Analysis